chriswbartley/isoensemble/README.md

 incr_feats=[6,9]
 decr_feats=[1,8,13]
 ```
-The specify the hyperparameters (see original paper for explanation):
+The specify the usual RF hyperparameters:
 ```
 # Ensure you have a reasonable number of trees
 n_estimators=200